Western Sydney Regional Park: Recreation

 The park is particularly used for family picnics, walking, jogging, cycling, fitness and for its natural environment.
 Western Sydney Regional Park contains Calmsley Hill Farm, which is protected under State Heritage listing.
 The park is visited by school students for cross-country, sports and for environmental education.
 Other visitors include disabled groups, childcare and mothers groups.
 The park features a broad system of walking and cycling opportunities on various tracks which link the several fundamental recreational areas.
+One of the main cycling networks within the park is the Western Sydney Parklands-Canal Reserve cycleway.
 The park also features the Sydney International Equestrian Centre, which was built for the 2000 Olympic Games.

 The park's main recreational points include Pimelea, Sugarloaf Ridge, The Dairy and Plough and Harrow picnic areas, all of which have shelters, playgrounds and free barbeques, in addition to large parking spaces.
 There exists a walking track called the Spotted Gum Trail, which is 3 km in length, that loops around Plough and Harrow within the native bushland, thereby allowing walkers to encounter kangaroos and wallabies, in addition to birdwatching.
 Every entrance to the recreation spots contains prominent planting accompanied by a large signage to indicate access.
 Access to the park is through Cowpasture Road, Elizabeth Drive and The Horsley Drive.